opencog/opencog/opencog/nlp/relex2logic/README.md

 Most of these patterns represent some variation of a kind of logical relationship mostly not yet recognized by R2L (except see discussion).
 This is essential for reasoning correctly about these sentences.
-Most of these patterns might be called a “sentential complements” among other things.
+Most of these patterns might be called a “sentential complements”, among other things.

-Most sentential complements are either wholly or completely “opaque” to logical inference relative to the context “reality”; i.e., if “Mary thinks that she is a wombat.”
-It does not imply that “Mary is a wombat.”
+Most sentential complements are either wholly or completely “opaque” to logical inference, relative to the context “reality”; i.e., if “Mary thinks that she is a wombat”, it does not imply that “Mary is a wombat.”
-I have already incorporated logical opacity into R2L for “that-clauses” in sense, since the “that” becomes part of the R2L output; it is signaled in Relex by the `_rep()` relation (for 'representation').
+I have already incorporated logical opacity into R2L for “that-clauses”, since the “that” becomes part of the R2L output; it is signaled in RelEx by the `_rep()` relation (for 'representation').

-But it also applies to nearly all of the “to-do” patterns; for example, “Mary wants to be a wombat” also does not imply that “Mary is a wombat.”
+This also applies to nearly all of the “to-do” patterns; for example, “Mary wants to be a wombat” does not imply that “Mary is a wombat.”
-I haven't incorporated logical-opacity into “to-do” patterns yet because, as I said, I stopped working on them when I realized that we needed a discussion about how to re-factor the whole rule-base.
+I haven't incorporated logical-opacity into “to-do” patterns yet, because, as I said, I stopped working on them when I realized that we needed a discussion about how to re-factor the whole rule-base.

-As far as logical-opacity goes, be aware that eventually the system needs to be able to infer that if “Mary thinks she is a wombat” then Mary is a wombat in Mary's mind.
+As far as logical-opacity goes, be aware that eventually, the system needs to be able to infer that if “Mary thinks she is a wombat”, then Mary is a wombat in Mary's mind.
 The resolution of logical-opacity is that the truth of the situations in the opaque clauses must be evaluated relative to some context indicated by earlier words in the sentence, or